ibexa/documentation-developer/docs/guide/personalization.md

 ### Modifying recommendation data

-You can retrieve data returned from the recommendation engine and modify if before displaying.
+You can retrieve data returned from the recommendation engine and modify it before displaying.

-To do it, subscribe to the `onRecommendationResponse` event from `Event/Subscriber/RecommendationEventSubscriber.php`:
+To do it, subscribe to `RecommendationResponseEvent`.
+See [`Event/Subscriber/RecommendationEventSubscriber.php`](https://github.com/ezsystems/ezrecommendation-client/blob/master/src/lib/Event/Subscriber/RecommendationEventSubscriber.php) for an example:

 ``` php
 public static function getSubscribedEvents(): array